 Princess Fairytale Hall

-You can find Ariel hiding in her own little area behind The Seven Drawfs Mine Train.
+You can find Ariel hiding in her own little grotto behind The Seven Drawfs Mine Train.
 This one is super cute because it’s not just some character on the side of the path.
 It’s an entirely themed area just for her.
 Once you enter the area, you are surrounded by The Little Mermaid.

 This character seems to spend more time with the children.
 Also, she is usually there, so you don’t have to worry about catching her during specific meeting hours.